BitEscrow/escrow-sdk/docs/intro.md

 }
 ```

-If desired, a third-party can host the proposal.
-The protocol is designed for third-parties to help with negotiation, and offer their own services, such as arbitration.
+You can share this document peer-to-peer, or use a third-party for collaboration.
+The protocol is designed for third-party platforms to assist with negotiation and offer their own services (such as arbitration).

-There is no specification placed on how to communicate the proposal between parties.
-There are many great protocols available, so feel free to use your favorite one!

 Once the terms have been decided, any member can deliver the final proposal to the escrow server.
 The server will validate all terms, then publish an open [contract](wiki/contract.md) for funding.